renovatebot/renovate/docs/development/local-development.md

 Follow these steps to set up your development environment on Windows 10.
 If you already installed a part, skip the corresponding step.

 - Install [Git](https://git-scm.com/downloads).
-Make sure you've [configured your username and email](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)
+Make sure you have [configured your username and email](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)
 - Install [Node.js LTS](https://nodejs.org/en/download/)
 - In an Administrator PowerShell prompt, run `npm install -global npm` and then `npm --debug install --global windows-build-tools`
 - Enable corepack: `corepack enable`

-  You can see what versions you're using like this:
+  You can see what versions you are using like this:

   ```powershell
   PS C:\Windows\system32> git --version